david35mm/.files/README.md

 ## A one last thing

 If you are wondering what GNU/Linux distribution I use, it is Fedora.
-Want to talk with me (or even practice your Spanish)?
+Want to talk with me (or even practise your Spanish)?
 DM me over on [Instagram](https://www.instagram.com/david.35mm).